mspae/react-wavesurfer/README.md

 ### Callback props

 You can hook into wavesurfer events via functions you define as props.
+They can be used to wire up wavesurfer plugins until proper support for them is added.
 They receive an object of parameters:

 ```javascript
 {